French submarine Saphir (1908): Design and description

 The Émeraude class were built as part of the French Navy's 1903 building program to a Maugas single-hull design.
 The submarines displaced 395 t surfaced and 427 t submerged.
 They had an overall length of 44.9 m, a beam of 3.9 m, and a draft of 3.8 m.
 They had an operational diving depth of 40 m.
 Their crew numbered 2 officers and 23 enlisted men.

 For surface running, the boats were powered by two Sautter-Harlé 300 PS diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 300-metric-horsepower electric motor.
 They could reach a maximum speed of 11.26 kn on the surface and 8.5 kn underwater.
 The Émeraude class had a surface endurance of 2000 nmi at 7.3 kn and a submerged endurance of 100 nmi at 5 kn.

 The boats were armed with four internal 450 mm torpedo tubes, two in the bow and two in the stern, for which they carried six torpedoes.

 Construction and career

 Saphir was laid down in October 1903 at the Arsenal de Toulon, launched on 6 February 1909 and commissioned on 10 December 1910.
 Upon her completion, Saphir was assigned to the Mediterranean.
 In 1913, she joined a squadron based in Bizerte, French Tunisia, to defend the region.
-In late 1914, she moved to a base at Tenedos so as to be closer to the Dardanelles and to participate in monitoring and blockading of Turkish Straits.
+In late 1914, she moved to a base at Tenedos so as to be closer to the Dardanelles and to participate in monitoring and blockading of the Turkish Straits.